The 10 Best Gaming Mouse for Escape from Tarkov

-Fans of casual shooters looking for a quick skirmish should expect a quick funeral in the open world survival game Escape from Tarkov, because getting güd takes time.
-Mathematically, your chances for future survivability in Tarkov increase by a fraction of a fraction of a percent each time you get plugged, so expect to die a lot on the road to greatness.
+Fans of casual shooters looking for a quick skirmish should expect a quick funeral in the open-world survival game Escape from Tarkov, because getting güd takes time.
+Mathematically, your chances for future survivability in Tarkov increase by a fraction of a percent each time you get plugged, so expect to die a lot on the road to greatness.

-Small silicone fingergips on the sides are symmetrically placed, complementing the mouse’s ambidextrous ergonomic design.
+Small silicone fingertips on the sides are symmetrically placed, complementing the mouse’s ambidextrous ergonomic design.

 We wouldn’t have recommended this mouse to purchase for Father’s Day if we thought it was anything less than a kingmaker.